Sustainability

 Plant Life

-Walking through Lurie Garden, your senses can be overwhelmed taking in the sights, sounds, and smells of large, dynamic, and diverse collection of plants.
+Walking through Lurie Garden, your senses will be delighted taking in the sights, sounds, and smells of a large, dynamic, and diverse collection of plants.

-The garden contains over 222 types of plants within its relatedly small 2.5-acre footprint.
-You will find 20 types of grasses, 26 types of trees and shrubs, 34 types of bulbs, and 142 types of perennial herbaceous plants within the borders of Lurie Garden.
-Ninety (40.5%) of these plants are native to North America and 26.1% (58) are native to Illinois.
+The garden contains approximately 350 types of plants within its 2.5-acre footprint.
+You will find 28 types of grasses and sedges, 43 types of trees and shrubs, 55 types of bulbs, and 193 types of perennial herbaceous plants within the borders of Lurie Garden.

 Animal & Insect Life